-ABx acknowledges the support of all stakeholders, including the local communities in which ABx operates.
-On behalf of the Board of Directors, I thank the ABx staff and supportive shareholders for your valuable contribution in 2016.
+ABx acknowledges the support of its loyal supportive shareholders and all others stakeholders, including the local communities in which ABx operates.
+On behalf of the Board of Directors, I also thank the ABx staff for their valuable contributions over the past 8 years, especially in 2017.